You’re on our United Kingdom website

 Dishoom has a very special place in many Brits’ hearts, with their mouthwatering menu delighting visitors at every mealtime (here’s lookin’ at you, double bacon naan roll).

 While you may know that Dishoom has delicious food, you may not be aware that they also have an incredible internal strategy to support employee wellness.
-Number 12 on Glassdoor’s 2022 Best Places to Work in the UK list, Dishoom has an impressive range of wellbeing perks that set the standard for hospitality businesses.
+Dishoom has an impressive range of wellbeing perks that set the standard for hospitality businesses.

 Although slightly outside the ‘wellness’ realm, their Bombay Bootcamp is a perk highlight.
-A program for staff who reach a five-year tenure with the company, as well as Head Chefs and General Managers, where participants attend a five-day immersive food tour of Bombay.
-Where do we apply?!
+A programme for staff who reach a five-year tenure with the company, as well as Head Chefs and General Managers, where participants attend a five-day immersive food tour of Bombay.
+Where do we apply?

 Dishoom Bacon Roll on Instagram